alexl4123/diplomarbeit/README.md

 # Diplomarbeit

+## How to install?

+In order to launch the JavaJess.jar, you need the newest version of Java (Linux and Windows).
+Download JDK so you are also able to contribute to the software.
+On Windows simply open the jar with "java".
+On Linux open the software with "java -jar JavaChess.jar"

-What is a "Diplomarbeit"?
+## What is a "Diplomarbeit"?
-It is basically a highscholl thesis.
+It is basically a highschool thesis.

 What is my thesis about?
 We develop a chess game in Java.